codeunion/linkedout-example/README.md

 - [ ] User can edit jobs on the résumé show page
 - [ ] User can delete jobs on the résumé show page
 - [ ] Editing and deleting jobs occurs asynchronously
-- [ ] Edited jobs are updated on the page
+- [ ] Edited jobs are updated on the page without refresh
-- [ ] Deleted jobs are removed from the page
+- [ ] Deleted jobs are removed from the page without refresh

 ### v[1.4.0] Asynchronously edit and delete skills

 - [ ] User can edit skills on the résumé show page
 - [ ] User can delete skills on the résumé show page
 - [ ] Editing and deleting skills occurs asynchronously
-- [ ] Edited skills are updated on the page
+- [ ] Edited skills are updated on the page without refresh
-- [ ] Deleted skills are removed from the page
+- [ ] Deleted skills are removed from the page without refresh

 ### v[1.5.0] Display education information

+- [ ] Résumé show page displays a users education history
-- [ ] Users can have many schools
+- [ ] User can have many schools
 - [ ] Schools belong to a user
-- [ ] Schools have a name, graduation year, and subjects
+- [ ] Schools have a name, graduation year, and subjects studied
-- [ ] Résumé show page displays a user's schools

 ### v[1.8.0] Full asynchronous CRUD for schools

 - [ ] User can add schools on the résumé show page
 - [ ] User can edit schools on the résumé show page
 - [ ] User can delete schools on the résumé show page
-- [ ] Creating, editing and deleting schools occurs asynchronously
+- [ ] Creating, editing, and deleting schools occurs asynchronously
-- [ ] Added schools immediately show on the page in the appropriate spot
+- [ ] Added schools show on the page in the appropriate spot without refresh
-- [ ] Edited schools are updated on the page
+- [ ] Edited schools are updated on the page without refresh
-- [ ] Deleted schools are removed from the page
+- [ ] Deleted schools are removed from the page without refresh

 ### v[1.9.0] Improve the UI